vinayavasu/SAILORS/README.md

 ## Roadmap

-- A lightweight proof-of-concept scanner (`/poc`) is in progress, prompted by feedback that the checklist needs a working demonstration, not just documentation.
+- **SAILORS-Verify** (`/poc`) is live — covers 5 of 7 checks (S, A, L, O, R) as a pattern-matching scanner.
+Next: AST-based analysis for cross-file checks (A's MAESTRO hand-off, O's scope-expansion gate, R's log-trust note), and coverage for I and system prompt hardening.
+- **CI integration** — exploring how to run SAILORS-Verify as a pre-merge gate, not just a standalone script.
-- Exploring how SAILORS could pair with an AI Bill of Materials (AIBOM) — using capability discovery to auto-trigger a SAILORS review when something new ships.
+- **AIBOM pairing** — exploring how SAILORS could pair with an AI Bill of Materials, using capability discovery to auto-trigger a review when something new ships.

 ## Author